visioninhope/foundationallm/docs/deployment/deployment-starter.md

 - [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
 - Docker Desktop
 - Azure CLI ([v2.51.0 or greater](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli))
+  > NOTE: Run `az upgrade` to ensure you have the latest version.
+You may need to do a reboot after installing.
 - [Helm 3.11.1 or greater](https://helm.sh/docs/intro/install/)
 - Visual Studio 2022 (only needed if you plan to run/debug the solution locally)
+- ~13GB of free space to build the docker images

 ## Deployment steps